VolcAddonsOfficial/VolcAddons/README.md

 1. **Download:** Get the zip file, available on [GitHub Releases](https://github.com/zhenga853/VolcAddons/releases).

-2. **Unzip:** Extract the downloaded zip file.
+2. **Unzip:** Extract the downloaded zip file (open the zip file, drag the folder labeled "VolcAddons" out or copy/paste it into the folder containing the zip file).
 You should now see a folder named "VolcAddons".

 3. **Accessing ChatTriggers:** Launch Minecraft and enter the command `/ct files` (you can also find this by going into ChatTriggers through the Minecraft configs path)